 1 cup carrots and Curry Hummus: 396 mg sodium

 Total Sodium for the Day: 1,920 mg

-- National Institutes of Health: "Hypertension (High Blood Pressure)"
+- National Institutes of Health: "Blood Pressure Matters"

 - New England Journal of Medicine: "A Clinical Trial of the Effects of Dietary Patterns on Blood Pressure"

 - American Journal of Preventative Medicine: "Nutrition Label Use and Sodium Intake in the U.S"

 - American Heart Association: "How Potassium Can Help Control High Blood Pressure"